top of page

 Web Designer

-Web designers are responsible for how a site looks using design programs like Photoshop or Illustrator.
-They make graphics for sites with images, logos, icons, and other visual elements.
+Web designers are responsible for a website's appearance using design programs like Photoshop or Illustrator.
+They create graphics for sites with images, logos, icons, and other visual elements.
 A web designer's job is to give a website its own unique style that sets it apart from the competition.

 • Creating logos, icons, and other graphics for sites or blogs.